Koromix/rygel/web/koffi.dev/variables.md

 *New in Koffi 2.6*

-Use `koffi.encode()` to encode C pointers, wrapped as external objects or as simple numbers.
+Use `koffi.encode()` to encode JS values into C symbols or pointers, wrapped as external objects or as simple numbers.

 Some arguments are optional and this function can be called in several ways: